subchen/go-cli/README.md

 ### OnCommandNotFound

-`go-cli` provides `OnCommandNotFound` func to handle a error if command/sub-command is not found.
+`go-cli` provides `OnCommandNotFound` func to handle an error if command/sub-command is not found.

 ```go
 app := cli.NewApp()